Do I need a fiber jack for AT&T fiber?

 No Extra Hardware Costs

 Another fact that can also not be overlooked is that fiber jacks and ONTs are among the equipment that do not attract extra charges.
-The fiber jack by which you communicate with AT&T through light signals and plugs your devices are installed for good.
-But this hardware always remains in the possession of AT&T and the software in your handset is AT&T’s own.
+The fiber jack by which you communicate with AT&T through light signals and plug your devices installed for good.
+But this hardware always remains in the possession of AT&T, nd the software in your handset is AT&T’s own.

-• Enables ethernet wiring to enable fast speed.
+- Enables Ethernet wiring to enable fast speeds.

-• The fiber jack remains still installed and built-in, and this means that AT&T is still the owner of it.
+- The fiber jack remains installed and built-in, and this means that AT&T is still the owner of it.

-Now as we have seen fiber internet service does involve the use of certain special equipment such as a fiber jack, everything is made very simple for the customers by AT&T in the background.
+Now, as we have seen, an optical fiber internet service does involve the use of certain special equipment, such as a fiber jack.
+Everything is made very simple for the customers by AT&T in the background.
 Signing up for fast and reliable fiber internet for your home is a seamless and hassle-free experience.

 Upgrade to faster, more reliable AT&T Fiber Internet today!
 Call us at +1 844-905-5002 and get connected with speeds that keep you ahead.